 Please share in the comments about your “farm life” — whether you live it or you support it, I want to hear your experiences!

 But while online videos and lessons and forum support prove to be very popular and helpful, others just want something they can take home and study independently.
-That’s why we compile all the print lessons of each class into stand-alone, single-download, independent-study eBooks.
-We did this to create the Fundamentals eBook and then the Sourdough A to Z eBook.
+That's why we compile all the print lessons of each topic into stand-alone, single-download, independent-study eBooks.
+We did this to create the Fundamentals eBook and then the Sourdough eBook.

 Cultured Dairy and Basic Cheese eBook — Now Available